 Traveling with an infant or a pre-schooler can be a taxing ordeal.
 The usually smooth daily routine is askew and some kids do not handle the abandonment of schedule well.
 If you have ever been trapped in an airplane with a screaming toddler, you understand the feelings of utter despair.
 After one particular nightmare of a flight with my son, I vowed to never fly with him again until he had graduated from high school.
-But, as what happens after birthing a child, memories of pain and discomfort fade and we tend to recall only the good times.
+But we tend to recall only the good times.
 Within months, we found ourselves back on-board an aircraft with the kids along for the ride.

 Flying is no longer a luxury only the wealthy can afford.
 Many families travel for business and pleasure several times a year.
 This day and age, there are six-year-old kids that can navigate through a multi-terminal airport better than some adults.
 There are countless globetrotting families that provide proof that international travel with young children can and should be done.

 If you have a deep passion for travel, why postpone your dreams of roaming cobblestone streets in Italy or swimming alongside whale sharks in Mexico if you can do it now?
 The journey can have its hurdles, (think zigzagging customs lines with an irritable two-year-old) but the destination is always worth it in the end.

 With a little planning and preparation, you can be on your way to fulfilling your travel desires whether your kids are at the ideal age or not.

 Having flown on enough international flights, our twelve, ten and nine-year old have grown accustomed to making packing checklists and preparing their own suitcases.
 They download their favourite movies and music on their devices, and double check to make sure they have packed their charges, along with a book, some clean underwear and a cherished stuffy.